-6.1.1 The general architectural character of the Central Croydon Conservation Area stems from the overlay of commercial buildings from the late 19th century onwards onto an historic urban form, including 18th century residential development and inns, and a layout that at least in part is of medieval origin.
-The survival and adaptation of buildings from many periods has created a diverse architectural character and numerous richly embellished buildings.
+6.1.1 The general architectural character of the Central Croydon Conservation Area is defined by the overlay of commercial buildings from the late 19th century onwards onto an historic urban form, including 18th century residential development and inns, and a layout that, at least in part, is of medieval origin.
+The survival and adaptation of buildings from many periods has created a diverse architectural character and there are numerous richly embellished buildings within the conservation area.
 The scale, design and detailing of buildings vary within each character area.